 12 of 15

-Greige—a subtle combination of brown and grey—may not seem like the girliest of colors, but this versatile neutral offers the perfect backdrop for a space full of candy-colored sweetness.
+Greige—a subtle combination of brown and grey—may not seem like the most obvious color choice for a child's bedroom, but this versatile neutral offers the perfect backdrop for colorful accents.
 Pink is the star of this Project Nursery room with Benjamin Moore's Rodeo as a backdrop.
 In a few years, if the young girl wants a color change, it's quicker and easier to swap out curtains and bedding for a new color than it is to repaint all the walls.Continue to 13 of 15 below.

 13 of 15